 How long will it take to paint a fence?

 Depending on the intricacy of the fence and the other factors we have listed above, the average time to paint a fence will be 0.5 – 2 days.

 Can I paint a fence myself?

-It can be difficult to paint any surface unless you have had a lot of experience doing this and fencing is no different.
+It’s difficult to paint any surface unless you have had training and a lot of experience doing this.
+Painting a fence is no different.
 When choosing to paint it yourself, an important issue can be missing small hidden areas of the fence, this will leave them open to weather damage that can affect the integrity of your fence.

 Another issue is that your painted fence may not look how you had pictured it, whereas when hiring a painter, they will achieve an even and professional finish.

 Finally, painting a fence can be tiring and arduous which may impact the physical health of those less able-bodied DIYers.
 If you are looking for a professional finish with guaranteed protection for your fence, it is advised to hire a painter to do the work.

 To find a local, reputable, tradesperson in your area and get a personalised cost to paint your fence use our free search feature.

 - Fence painting costs are affordable and the end result could transform your garden.

 - Different types of fencing react differently to paint.